Niaratho/kafka-workshop/02_producer/README.md

     - name of the topic to send to
     - number of messages to send
 - Create a Kubernetes `Job` using that application.

+**Learning Objectives**
+- basic understanding of how to write a producer application
+- understanding the message order semantics within a topic

 ## Level 2.2 - Throughput vs. durability